On the nu-invariant of two-step nilmanifolds with closed G2-structure: Introduction

-(up to automorphism) and for any harmonic spinor $\phi$. \end{enumerate} \end{theorem*} In case (2), the two-parameter family we consider is the one treated by Nicolini \cite{nicolini}, which is a continuous family of Laplacian solitons that are pairwise non-homothetic.
+and for any invariant harmonic spinor $\phi$. \end{enumerate} \end{theorem*} The specific form of the lattices will be given in detail later.
+We remark that the families considered above do not include all possible invariant closed $\mathrm G_2$-structures on $\mathfrak g$.
+In case (2), the two-parameter family we consider is the one treated by Nicolini \cite{nicolini}, which is a continuous family of Laplacian solitons that are pairwise non-homothetic.
 In order to have a better understanding of the $\nu$-invariant, it would be useful to compute it for higher step nilmanifolds.
-For the moment, this question is open.
+For the moment, this question remains open.

 The structure of the paper is as follows.
-In Section \ref{preliminaries} we set up all general preliminaries needed, i.e.\ spinor calculus and spin geometry in dimension $7$, the representation theory of nilpotent Lie groups (Kirillov theory) we are going to use, and the relevant linear algebra for the Mathai--Quillen currents.
+In Section \ref{preliminaries} we set up all general preliminaries needed, i.e.\ spinor calculus and spin geometry in dimension seven, the representation theory of nilpotent Lie groups (Kirillov theory) we are going to use, and the relevant linear algebra for the Mathai--Quillen currents.
 In Section \ref{sec:nilmanifold1} we compute harmonic spinors, $\eta$-invariants, and Mathai--Quillen currents on nilmanifolds obtained from $\mathfrak h_1$, and discuss all relevant details in order to get to case (1) of the above Theorem.
-In Section \ref{sec:nilmanifold2} we proceed similarly, but we only highlight the main differences to the arguments given in Section \ref{sec:nilmanifold1}.
-The content of Section \ref{sec:nilmanifold1} and \ref{sec:nilmanifold2} is essentially a proof of the above Theorem.
+Section \ref{sec:nilmanifold2} proceeds similarly, but we only highlight the main differences to the arguments given in Section \ref{sec:nilmanifold1}.
+The content of Section \ref{sec:nilmanifold1} and \ref{sec:nilmanifold2} is a proof of the above Theorem.

 \textbf{Acknowledgments}.
-The authors would like to thank Giovanni Bazzoni, Johannes Nordstr\"om, and Simon Salamon for useful discussions.
+The authors would like to thank Ciprian Gal, Giovanni Bazzoni, Johannes Nordstr\"om, and Simon Salamon for useful discussions.
+We also thank the anonymous reviewer for interesting comments improving the exposition.
 First and third named authors are partially supported by INdAM--GNSAGA.
 Anna Fino is also partially supported by Project PRIN 2022 \lq\lq Geometry and Holomorphic Dynamics\rq\rq, by a grant from the Simons Foundation (\#944448), and by the NSF Grant (\#DMS-1928930), during a visit at the Simon Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, in Fall 2024.
 Gueo Grantcharov is partially supported by a grant from the Simons Foundation (\#853269).
 Giovanni Russo is partially supported by the PRIN 2022 Project (2022K53E57) - PE1 - \lq\lq Optimal transport: new challenges across analysis and geometry\rq\rq\ funded by the Italian Ministry of University and Research.